OntimizeWeb/docs/_o_components/35-o-table-export.component.md

 }
 ```

-Next a POST request will be made to the previously configured url and the body of the request containing all the necessary information for the export.
+Next a POST request will be made to the previously configured url and the body of the request containing all the necessary information for the EXCEL export.

 - **URL:** http://localhost:8080/qsallcomponents-jee/services/rest/export/xlsx
 - **HTTP Method:** POST